 - You can edit the selection criteria once the profile has been created by going to the Settings tab on the Servicing profile dashboard.

-- When you complete the wizard, the eligible devices will have the servicing profile applied within 2 hours.
+- When you complete the wizard, the eligible devices have the servicing profile applied within 2 hours.

 Using the servicing profile